stjude-rust-labs/fq/README.md

 #### Usage

 ```
-fq-subsample
 Outputs a subset of records

-USAGE:
-    fq subsample [OPTIONS] --probability <f64> --record-count <u64> --r1-dst <path> <r1-src> [r2-src]
+Usage: fq subsample [OPTIONS] --probability <f64> --record-count <u64> --r1-dst <path> <r1-src> [r2-src]

-ARGS:
+Arguments:
   <r1-src>  Read 1 source.
 Accepts both raw and gzipped FASTQ inputs.
-    <r2-src>    Read 2 source.
+  [r2-src]  Read 2 source.
 Accepts both raw and gzipped FASTQ inputs.

-OPTIONS:
-    -h, --help                  Print help information
+Options:
+  -p, --probability <f64>   The probability a record is kept, as a percentage (0.0, 1.0).
+Cannot be used with `record-count`.
   -n, --record-count <u64>  The exact number of records to keep.
-Cannot be used with
+Cannot be used with `probability`.
-                                `probability`.
-    -p, --probability <f64>     The probability a record is kept, as a percentage [0, 1].
-Cannot be
-                                used with `record-count`.
+  -s, --seed <u64>          Seed to use for the random number generator
       --r1-dst <path>       Read 1 destination.
 Output will be gzipped if ends in `.gz`.
       --r2-dst <path>       Read 2 destination.
 Output will be gzipped if ends in `.gz`.
-    -s, --seed <u64>            Seed to use for the random number generator
+  -h, --help                Print help information
   -V, --version             Print version information
 ```

 #### Examples